-Regardless of what name it goes by, ATAK is a shining example of government innovation solving a major problem – increasing situational awareness in situations where it’s needed.
+Regardless of what name it goes by, ATAK is a shining example of government innovation solving a major problem — increasing situational awareness.

 What exactly is the ATAK?
-What does it do?
 Why do we need it?
 Let’s take a closer look.

 The history and capabilities of ATAK

-Today, ATAK enables Android-powered devices to provide improved situational awareness down to the team level, while also improving command and control capabilities for operations.
+The AFRL Information Directorate technical team developed the ATAK application’s key functionality, which enables devices to provide improved situational awareness down, while also improving command and control capabilities for operations.
 How does it accomplish that?
-With a very interesting and useful functionality and capability set that includes:
+With a very interesting and useful capability set that includes: